 - Leaders and staff will utilize a variety of means to communicate with families.
-(Email, Phone, SkyAlert, Thursday Folders) - Principal is a member of the St. Cloud Rotary as a way to let the community know about STRIDE. - Skyward training is provided throughout the year for families to become comfortable with its use. - Parents are informed of major changes at STRIDE.
+(Email, Phone, SkyAlert, Thursday Folders) - Skyward training is provided throughout the year for families to become comfortable with its use. - Parents are informed of major changes at STRIDE.
 Opportunities for discussion are provided and encouraged. - Cross promotion and radio advertising brings awareness of STRIDE Academy to the greater St. Cloud community.